Key West Florida

 DESCRIPTION/HISTORY

 Unfortunately, Yellow Fever came to town and claimed Asa’s wife and two children.
-After going to New Orleans during the Civil War to build battle ships, he returned to his home and built the fountain in front, to make it look like one of the unfinished battleships that he never got to finish in New Orleans.
+After going to New Orleans during the Civil War to build battle ships, he returned to his home and built the fountain in front, to make it look like one of the battleships that he never got to finish in New Orleans.

-Asa’s labor of love is best known as being Ernest and Pauline Hemingway’s home where they raised their 2 boys, and where Ernest was creatively inspired to write in between his many trips overseas, news correspondent gigs, and other adventures.
-Ernest Hemingway, who was a journalist and writer, published seven novels; six collections of short stories; and two works of non-fiction.
-For his novel, The Old Man and the Sea, he won the 1953 Pulitzer Prize for Fiction, and the Nobel Prize for Literature in 1954.
+hemingway-paranormalAsa’s labor of love was Ernest and Pauline Hemingway’s home, the place where they raised their two boys, and where Ernest was creatively inspired to write in between his many trips overseas, news correspondent gigs, and other adventures.
+Both a journalist and writer, Hemingway published seven novels; six collections of short stories, and two works of non-fiction.
+For his novel The Old Man and the Sea, he won the 1953 Pulitzer Prize for Fiction, and the Nobel Prize for Literature in 1954.

 He wrote some of his best work, such as “To Have and Have Not” in his studio loft, located on the second floor in the carriage house just behind the main house.
 As Ernest wrote with pencils, his sister Sunny and his wife Pauline, would type his manuscripts for him.

 Pauline was Ernest’s second wife, who truly loved him, despite the reality that he was a hard person to live with due to his emotional baggage and priorities.
-Ernest Hemingway had a need, an obsession to experience life on the edge; whether it was having adventures while hunting for big game, or fishing for big fish with his friends, or being a war correspondent.
+Ernest Hemingway had a need, an obsession to experience life on the edge, whether it was having adventures while hunting for big game, or fishing for big fish with his friends, or being a war correspondent.

 Pauline was a trooper, in that she tried to accept Ernest as he was, and kept herself busy in several ways.
-Pauline lived to renovate, and she organized repairs, renovation projects, and remodeling, creating a lovely home!
+She lived to renovate, and organized repairs, renovation projects, and remodeling, creating a lovely home!
 The second floor loft of the carriage house behind the main home became Ernest’s area to write.
-Her remodeling projects included the kitchen being attached to the main house, and adding a small breakfast nook.
+Her remodeling projects included attaching the kitchen to the main house, and adding a small breakfast nook.
 The kitchen counters were raised several inches, so Ernest could clean his fish without straining his back.
 A catwalk was put in to connect the second-floor master bedroom to Ernest’s floor loft in the carriage house.

-However, Ernest did use this Key West home as a stop-over residence on the way to somewhere else while he lived in Cuba, still seeing his kids and Pauline.
-When Pauline died in 1951, after one of her sons was arrested,Ernest rented the main house, fully furnished.
-When the Cuban revolution erupted in 1959, Ernest moved to Idaho with his 4th wife, Mary, where he stayed until his death.
+Ernest did use his Key West home as a stop-over residence on the way to other places while he lived in Cuba, and still saw his kids and Pauline.
+When Pauline died in 1951, after one of her sons was arrested, he rented the main house.
+When the Cuban revolution erupted in 1959, he moved to Idaho with Mary, where he stayed until his death.

 HISTORY OF MANIFESTATIONS